vitorcavalcantilira/vitorcavalcantilira/README.md

 🧐 I’m currently learning Product Management, HTML, CSS and JS to retake my studies in React and NodeJs.

-🔍 Also i'm interested in learning IA in a near future.
+🔍 Also i'm interested in learning A.I in a near future.

 🤝 Lastly, i'm open to programming projects on front-end development.